2024 SUBIC Step-by-Step Travel Guide

 Beaches and Resorts

 The beaches here may not be as fair as that of Boracay or other beaches in the country, but they still offer great spots to relax and unwind.
-You can spend your time just lounging around the beach or try the water activities available.
+You can spend your time just lounging around the beach or try the water activities offered by the resorts.

 Subic Shopping